project-march/ProjectMarch/docs/doc/development/documentation.rst

 =============
 .. inclusion-introduction-start

-This tutorial will teach you how to build the documentation locally and contribute to its development.
+This tutorial will explain how to build the documentation locally, allowing for easy contribution to the development of the documentation of the Project MARCH software.

 .. inclusion-introduction-end

 Introduction
 ^^^^^^^^^^^^
-These tutorials are written in `rst <https://docutils.sourceforge.io/rst.html>`_, an easy-to-understand plaintext markup language.
+The MARCH Documentation is written in `rst <https://docutils.sourceforge.io/rst.html>`_, an easy-to-understand plaintext markup language.
 It is then build by `Sphinx <https://www.sphinx-doc.org/en/master/>`_.

-You can either build the documentation locally when following the tutorials or deploy it to `Gitlab pages <https://docs.gitlab.com/ee/user/project/pages/>`_ with the help of the GitLab CI.
+The documentation can either be locally after following this tutorials or it can be deployed to `Gitlab pages <https://docs.gitlab.com/ee/user/project/pages/>`_ with the help of the GitLab CI.

+It is advised to always check your changes locally before deploying it to gitlab, to make sure that the changes are correct.

 Building locally
 ^^^^^^^^^^^^^^^^
-Follow these steps to be able to build the documentation locally.
+After following these steps you should be able to build the docs locally.

 Clone the repository
 --------------------